AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 You can add new types and/or fields to the current unified GraphQL Schema by using `additionalTypeDefs` configuration field;

-Let's say we have `Wikipedia` API in our Mesh configuration;
+Let's say we have the StackExchange API in our Mesh configuration;

 ```json
 {